-In addition to slaves, free blacks threatened planters' authority.
-The mere existence of free blacks in the South challenged any simple connection between race and enslavement.
-Fearing the influence that free blacks exerted on slaves, the Virginia General Assembly in 1837 reaffirmed an 1806 statute that allowed county courts to determine whether free blacks would be allowed to remain in residence permanently.
+In addition to enslaved African Americans, free African Americans or Blacks threatened planters' authority.
+The mere existence of free Blacks in the South challenged any simple connection between race and enslavement.
+Fearing the influence that free blacks exerted on enslaved African Americans, the Virginia General Assembly in 1837 reaffirmed an 1806 statute that allowed county courts to determine whether free blacks would be allowed to remain in residence permanently.
 To stay in Virginia, the petitioner had to demonstrate that he or she was "of good character, peaceable, orderly and industrious, and not addicted to drunkenness, gaming or other vice."
 African American men had a more difficult time than women persuading courts to let them remain in the state as free persons.
 It was hard for them to be industrious without being viewed as competitors with white workingmen, and they were more likely to be considered disorderly by their mere presence in the population.

-The number of free blacks in the South remained small throughout the mid-nineteenth century, and most lived in towns and cities rather than plantation areas.
+The number of free African Americans/Blacks in the South remained small throughout the mid-nineteenth century, and most lived in towns and cities rather than plantation areas.
 Yet their presence still created considerable anxiety among whites.
 By 1840 the state of Mississippi passed laws expressly prohibiting free blacks from testifying against whites, serving in the militia, voting, or holding office.